 As a carer you have rights to an assessment of your needs, the right to receive direct payments and rights in the workplace.

 We are committed to improving services for carers and have written a strategy and along with other organisations have produced a carer's charter.
-These documents state what you can expect from Leeds services if you are a carer and can be downloaded on the left hand side of this page.
+These documents state what you can expect from Leeds services if you are a carer and can be downloaded from this page in the documents section, along with the A to Z of health and social care services.

 There are five carers support services in Leeds.
 The contact details are give below and the links to their websites are on the right of this page.
 Further details about how they can help are to be found on the related page Support services for carers.

 This is the first point of contact information advice and a listening ear for all family carers.
 The service can be contacted by phone, email or home visit or by dropping in to the city centre base.
 Carers Leeds is based at: 6-8, The Headrow, Leeds LS2 6PT.
 Tel: 0113 2468338.
 You can find their email address on their website (link on the right).

 The Mental Health Carers Support Service